 Initiating the connection to the WebSocket

-In V1, you always connect to the same WebSocket url (wss://api.gladia.io/audio/text/audio-transcription) and send your configuration through the WebSocket connection.
+In V1, you always connect to the same WebSocket URL (wss://api.gladia.io/audio/text/audio-transcription) and send your configuration through the WebSocket connection.

-This url contains a token unique to this live session.
-You’ll be able to resume your session in case of lost connection or give the url to a web client without leaking your Gladia API key.
+In V2, you first generate a unique WebSocket URL with a call to our POST /v2/live endpoint, and then connect to it.
+This URL contains a token that is unique to your live session.
+You’ll be able to resume your session in case of a lost connection, or give the URL to a web client without exposing your Gladia API key.

 Configuration